Tempe White Collar Crime Lawyer

 you with an aggressive defense at trial.
 If you are facing white-collar

 criminal defense attorney today to schedule a free consultation to discuss your legal options.

-Need a lawyer for a white collar crime case in Mesa, Arizona?
+Need a lawyer for a white collar crime case in Tempe, Arizona?

 Bribery of a public servant includes offering any benefit with the (corrupt) intent